“Slow practice can establish habits that are completely unrelated to the coordination demanded for speed.”

 To execute quickly, depending on our instrument, we have to move our fingers, tongue, or other body parts in series of movements that I term ‘movement groups.’

 Problem is, at slow tempos, we run the risk of feeling from note to note instead of moving in the integrated gestures required by up-tempo music.
 So it’s crucial that, when we work slowly and as we increase speed, we sense the same movement groups we’ll rely on at our final tempos.

-For instance, if a pianist practices a left-hand arpeggio using fingers 5-3-2-1, she would typically want to feel the fingers fall on the keys in a single movement sequence rather than conceiving of four unrelated finger actions.
+A simple example: If a pianist practices a left-hand arpeggio using fingers 5-3-2-1, she would want to feel the fingers fall on the keys in a single movement sequence rather than conceiving of four unrelated finger actions.

 2. Express Emotional Details

-Those movement groups we feel must also convey the emotional fabric of our music.
+Those movement groups we feel at slow tempos must also convey the emotional fabric of our music.
 Yet I’ve observed that many students will become inexpressive when they execute slowly, even though they know that emotionless practice embeds unmusical habits.

-Therefore, it’s vital that, during slow, deep practice, we expressively shape the passages we’re refining.
+Therefore, it’s vital that, during slow practice, we expressively shape the passages we’re refining.

 3. Chunk It